German spot power lifted by low wind output and increased export demand

-PARIS German spot electricity price for next-day delivery rose on Thursday, lifted by a fall in renewable wind power production and increased export demand.
+PARIS (Reuters) - German spot electricity price for next-day delivery rose on Thursday, lifted by a fall in renewable wind power production and increased export demand.

 Thomson Reuters data showed German wind supply will fall by up to 8 GW day-on-day to 14.3 GW on Friday.
 The weekend will see more wind but it is a low demand period.